Insights

 Benefit #1: Matched Volatility

-Comparing concentrated investing to diversified investing is a bit of a misnomer because concentrated investment portfolios often are, and have to be, diversified.
+Comparing concentrated investing to diversified investing is a bit misleading because concentrated investment portfolios often are, and have to be, diversified.
 One of the biggest fallacies that pits large “diversified” portfolios against concentrated portfolios is their perceived levels of risk, or volatility.
 But in fact, the Law of Diminishing Returns has been applied to this very concept1, finding that concentrated portfolios of 20 to 25 stocks are exposed to the same level of volatility as portfolios of 100 or more stocks.
 Another study2 found that when investors were asked to create funds made up of their top 25 preferred stocks, they had roughly the same level of volatility as their diversified index funds.
 In fact, concentrated portfolios of the top 30 preferred stocks were actually found to be less volatile than their diversified index funds, proving that larger portfolios are not always safer.

 Benefit #2: Potential for Outperformance